serverless/blog/posts/2016-11-21-serverless-notifications-on-aws.md

 ### AWS IoT

-In this project, I've used the Node module [AWS IoT SDK](https://github.com/aws/aws-iot-device-sdk-js) to connect to the IoT service.
+In this project I used the Node module [AWS IoT SDK](https://github.com/aws/aws-iot-device-sdk-js) to connect to the IoT service.

 First, you need to create a "device" (client browser) by providing access keys and setting the IoT endpoint that is specific to your AWS account.
 I'll show later how you find those data.
 After providing those values, it will try to connect.